pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 Functions that implement this callback should return None if they didn't modify the story or a single story string.

+See :ref:`writing-a-preformatter`.

 cb_postformat
 -------------

 The postformat callback allows plugins to make further modifications to entry text.
 It typically gets called after a preformatter by the entryparser.
 It can also be used to add additional properties to entries.
 The changes from postformat functions are saved in the cache (if the user has caching enabled).
 As such, this shouldn't be used for dynamic data like comment counts.

 Examples of usage: